flare-foundation/attestation-client/docs/indexer.md

 - the last `blockNumber` that should be used in query,
 - the proof of the existence of the confirmation block of this block, which we call the `dataAvailabilityProof`.

 Consider a blockchain for which the `numberOfConfirmations` is given.
 For example in Bitcoin, this is usually 6, which means that 5 more blocks above the block must exist.
-If we want to attest for a transaction with the transaction id `txId`, we should provide in addition the `blockNumber` of the block in which the transaction is placed in, and the hash of a confirmation block `dataAvailabilityProof`.
+If we want to make a query in a query window ending with the `blockNumber`, we must provide the hash of a confirmation block `dataAvailabilityProof`.
 In case of Bitcoin this would be the hash of any block on height `blockNumber + numberOfConfirmations - 1`.

-Then during querying we follow the 2-step procedure, where we first make a query to see if the request is possibly edge-case decidable.
+Then during querying, we follow the 2-step procedure, where the first step either already handles the query or decides that this is an edge case and postpone the query to the second step.

 ### The first step (initial query):
-- check for the last confirmed block number in the indexer `N`.
+- read the last confirmed block number `N` in the indexer .
-- If `blockNumber < N - 1`, then this transaction is in the block which all data providers and their indexers, including us, had enough time to process.
-Query the database, check the transaction `response` fields and make and return the attestation decision.
+- If `blockNumber < N - 1`, then this is a block that all data providers and their indexers, including us, had enough time to process.
+Query the database and make the decision.
 - Otherwise, read the timestamp of the latest check for new blocks of the indexer.
-- If the timestamp is older than 10s (for 90s voting rounds) then there must be something wrong with the indexer, so abstain from the voting round.
+- If the timestamp is older than 10s (for 90s voting rounds), then there must be something wrong with the indexer, so abstain from the attestation round.
 - Read the last perceived block height by the indexer, say `T`.
 We know now that it is valid for at least the last 10s.
-Verify that the indexing of the confirmed transactions is not significantly late by checking that `N >= T - numberOfConfirmations` (at most one confirmation block is just being written into the database).
+- Verify that the indexing of the confirmed transactions is not significantly late by checking that `N >= T - numberOfConfirmations` (at most one confirmation block is just being written into the database).
-- If the above condition is not met, the indexing is being significantly delayed, and we delay the query to the next step.
+- If the above condition is not met, the indexing is being significantly delayed, and we delay the query to the second step.
-- Otherwise we check whether `blockNumber > N + 1`, and if this is the case, the request was sent too early and no confirmations are possible.
+- Otherwise we check whether `blockNumber > N + 1`.
+- If this is the case, the request was sent too early and no confirmations are possible.
 We reject the attestation.
 - Otherwise we know that `N - 1 <= blockNumber N + 1` and we are in the "edge-case".
 We delay the query to the second step.

 ### The second step (delayed query):